 What is a VEPTR?

-The Vertical Expandable Prosthetic Titanium Rib (VEPTR) is a curved metal rod that is designed to help children with severe chest deformities breathe.
+The Vertical Expandable Prosthetic Titanium Rib (VEPTR) is a curved metal rod designed for many uses:

 We use the titanium rib to treat children who have a group of conditions called thoracic insufficiency syndrome (TIS).

 In TIS, the thorax (spine, rib cage and breastbone) cannot support normal breathing.
 TIS may have many causes.
 It is often caused by problems with the way the chest and spine developed.
 Your doctor can talk with you about the cause of your child’s TIS.

 Treatment options are limited and include supportive pulmonary care and surgery.
 The two types of surgery are thoracoplasty and placement of a titanium rib.

 How does a VEPTR work?

 - Straighten your child’s spine and separate the ribs.
 This makes more space in the chest for the lungs to expand when your child breathes and for the lungs to grow as your child gets older.

 - Stabilize the diaphragm, the main muscle used in breathing.
 To help your child breathe better, a stable diaphragm may be even more important than more space in the chest.